 For every cohort that Integral has, a Demo Day is held to show the work that the students completed on their first big project.
 The Demo Day takes place mid program.

 William McKelvey of Detroit was in the program’s previous cohort.
 He attended Demo Day last week to support the current group of students.
-Before joining Integrate Detroit, he had finished a tech boot camp and he was looking to get experience in test-driven development and java.
+Before joining Integrate Detroit, he had finished a tech boot camp and he was looking to get experience in test-driven development and java.“One thing I loved was the mentors, especially from Integral, the actual company coming in and actually helping us learn the code but also working with us to improve our code,” McKelvey said.

 Aside from McKelvey, there were several other alumni attending Demo Day to support the second cohort.